-Ala chats with the beauty entrepreneur and matriarch on the joys (and challenges) of
+Ala chats with the beauty entrepreneur and matriarch on the joys (and challenges) of working with family.

 "I’ve always admired my friend Sylvie Chantecaille.
 Not only is she the founder of a global beauty brand, but she’s a conservationist, adventure enthusiast, she has incredible taste and she works with not one, but four members of her family!
 In celebration of Mother’s Day, I sat down with Sylvie and chatted about family, travel and how she defines beauty today." - Ala

 Ala: Can you tell us about the history of the Chantecaille brand?
 Was it founded as a family brand or did you start it alone and your family later came in?

 Sylvie: I started it alone but it got more populated as it went on.
 After 18 years at Prescriptives and Estee Lauder, I figured I’d start a nice little french fragrance company and of course one year later, Neiman Marcus came calling and they wanted a make-up line.
 I was headed to Hong Kong to meet with the retailer Joyce.
 On the way back I stopped in Japan and looked into the research they were doing and I found this idea for a foundation.
 I went to the lab and brought back samples.
 I stopped in Dallas and showed the Neiman Marcus team.
 They were very interested and said, “Let’s do it.”
 They put money behind it and gave me 40 of their locations and that’s how Chantecaille was born.